For Employers: Diploma of Digital Media (Advanced)

 - Client Project – often will have secured and produced a project for a real client.

-Graduates prepared online and hard copy portfolios, publicly presented their work, and participated in two exhibitions.
+Graduates prepared portfolios, publicly presented their work and participated in an exhibition.
 They are able to question and examine design problems form all angles, and have a high level of design awareness and confidence gained through observation, research, risk-taking and experimentation.

-Graduates are encouraged achieve a high (professional) standard in all that they produce.
+Graduates are encouraged to achieve a high (professional) standard in all that they produce.